Is Brown Skin Much more Prone to Acne?

 - Your natural hair color is brown or black.

 There are lots of advantages to having brown skin.
-Brown skin is more resistant to sun burn and sun damage.
+Brown skin is more resistant to sun burn and sun damage6.
 The melanocytes in brown skin produce more antioxidant pigment to quench sunburn as fast as it happens, so sun damage to the skin is minimal.
 Brown skin has a warmer skin tone, that conveys muscle movements beneath the skin, making emotions more visible.
 And brown skin shows fewer signs of aging, such as fine lines and wrinkles.

-The downside of having brown skin is that it is more prone to brown discoloration, and it is also more prone to raised acne scars.
+The downside of having brown skin is that it is more prone to brown discoloration7, and it is also more prone to raised acne scars.
 In fact, a kind of acne known as acne keloidalis nuchae is almost exclusively found on brown skin.

 Keloidal Acne and Brown Skin